torokmark/kovacs/README.md

 # Kovacs

-Kovacs is one of the most common surnames in Easter-Europe from Slovakia to Hungary to Croatia.
+Kovacs is one of the most common surnames in Eastern Europe from Slovakia to Hungary to Croatia.
 It means blacksmith in English.
 With this gem we can smith names based on nationality.

 Kovacs is a simple gem that helps you generate fake data for a person entity based on real life names, nationalities and sex.